rosinaSav/dNETseq_code/readme.md

 last nucleotide of an exon (putative splicing intermediates) or the last nucleotide of an intron (putative intron lariats).

+get_IL_count.py: Make a BED file containing the number of putative intron lariat reads mapping to each intron.

 make_stats_for_splice_sites.py: Make a file with various gene architecture statistics for a set of introns.